Edit Map

 This section displays the selected SVG interactive map.
 You can click on specific area, highlighting it and automatically selecting the corresponding node in the Selection Tree.
 Similarly, selecting a node in the Selection Tree highlights the corresponding area in the map.

-SVG button(1) on the top right corner will open a code editor with the SVG raw content of the map, which can be useful for advanced users who want to make manual changes to the SVG code.
+1. SVG button: click the button on the top right corner to open a code editor with the SVG raw content of the map, which can be useful for advanced users who want to make manual changes to the SVG code.

 Selection Tree

 To ensure easy identification and selection of each area , the Selection Tree on the right provides a hierarchical tree view of the SVG map structure.
-Each node in the tree represents an area in the map, and its name corresponds to the <id>
+Each node in the tree represents an area in the map, and its name corresponds to the <id> attribute of the respective SVG element.

 All areas will be identified with an id.
 Read more on Auto Id Assignment.